smithcol11/Algorithms/README.md

 # Algorithms
 This Repository contains programs and algorithms from my CS350 course at PSU.
-In this class we analyzed algorthms including their space and time complexities.
+In this class we analyzed algorithms including their space and time complexities.
 These are all written in either C or C++.

 ## Code Snippets
 > This program is actually quick sort, but we were not told its name to avoid looking up how to code it.